MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/ets/typeconverters.md

 methods for converting an object to a specific type or from a specific type.
-If the **valueToConvert** parameter contains an object that has a PowerShell Type converter associated with it, PowerShell calls the `PSTypeConverter.ConvertTo(System.Object,System.Type,System.IFormatProvider,System.Boolean)` method of the associated converter to convert the object to the type specified by the **resultType** parameter.
-If the **resultType** parameter references a type that has a PowerShell type converter associated with it, PowerShell calls the `PSTypeConverter.ConvertFrom(System.Object,System.Type,System.IFormatProvider,System.Boolean)` method of the associated converter to convert the object from the type specified by the **resultType** parameter.
+If the **valueToConvert** parameter contains an object that has a PowerShell Type converter associated with it, PowerShell calls the `PSTypeConverter.ConvertTo(System.Object, System.Type,System.IFormatProvider, System.Boolean)` method of the associated converter to convert the object to the type specified by the **resultType** parameter.
+If the **resultType** parameter references a type that has a PowerShell type converter associated with it, PowerShell calls the `PSTypeConverter.ConvertFrom(System.Object,System.Type, System.IFormatProvider, System.Boolean)` method of the associated converter to convert the object from the type specified by the **resultType** parameter.